karlnuetzel/Trip-to-Colorado/Documentation/FoodPlan.md

 ##  Day One - Vail Eating Options

+* The Little Diner $
+  * Breakfast classics from morning to afternoon, plus hearty lunches in snug digs with counter dining.

 * Vendetta's Restaurant  $$
   * Pizza & other Italian dishes are provided at this longstanding cafe with a bar & outdoor seating.
 * Bully Ranch Restaurant  $$